5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Step 3: After dr.fone detects the files on the source iPhone, select "Photos" and click "Start Transfer".
 Then all the photos on the source iPhone will be transferred to the new iPhone in a few minutes.

-Note: Except for the photos, dr.fone - Switch can also transfer contacts, messages, call history, music, etc. from iPhone to iPhone.
+Note: Except for the photos, dr.fone - Phone Transfer can also transfer contacts, messages, call history, music, etc. from iPhone to iPhone.

 This video tutorial shows more lucid operations of transferring pictures from iPhone to iPhone.